RouHim/beammp-container-image/README.md

 ### docker-compose
 Check `docker-compose.yml` if interested.
-But the configuration should be done within the `.env` file.
+The configuration should be done within the `.env` file.

 To get started copy `.env.example` to `.env`.
 ```bash